What are the most spectacular roads in Italy?

 Colle delle Finestre is a high mountain pass at an elevation of 2,203m (7,227ft) above sea level, located in the Italian region of Piemonte.

-Passo del Tremalzo is a high mountain pass at an elevation of 1.845m (6,053ft) above the sea level, located in Italy.
+Passo del Tremalzo is a high mountain pass at an elevation of 1,845m (6,053ft) above sea level, located in Italy.
 The road to the summit was built for strategic reasons during World War I.

-Passo del Bocco is a mountain pass at an elevation of 962m (3,156ft) above the sea level, located on the border of Emilia-Romagna and Liguria regions of Italy.
+Passo del Bocco is a mountain pass at an elevation of 962m (3,156ft) above sea level, located on the boundary between the Emilia-Romagna and Liguria regions of Italy.

 Timmelsjoch Pass, also known as Passo del Rombo, is an international high mountain pass located at an elevation of 2,479m (8,133ft) above sea level, on the border of Austria and Italy, just a few meters below the renowned Passo dello Stelvio, the Queen of alpine roads.

-Passo Fedaia is a high mountain pass at an elevation of 2.061m (6,761ft) above the sea level, located on the boundary of Veneto and Trentino-Alto Adige regions of Italy.
+Passo Fedaia is a high mountain pass at an elevation of 2,061m (6,761ft) above sea level, located in Italy.
 It is one of the hardest climbs in the world of cycling.

 Umbrail Pass is an international high mountain pass at an elevation of 2,506m (8,221ft) above sea level, located on the Swiss-Italian border.
 At this elevation, the road to the summit is currently the highest paved road in Switzerland and one of the highest paved roads in the Alps.

-Strada degli Scarubbi is a challenging mountain road on the boundary of Veneto and Trentino-South Tyrol regions, in Italy.
+Strada degli Scarubbi is a challenging mountain road located on the boundary between the Veneto and Trentino-South Tyrol regions, in Italy.
 Built during the First World War, the road is closed to private vehicles.

-Monte Zoncolan is a high mountain pass at an elevation of 1.732m (5,682ft) above the sea level, located in the province of Udine, in the autonomous region Friuli-Venezia Giulia of Italy.
+Monte Zoncolan is a high mountain pass at an elevation of 1.732m (5,682ft) above sea level, located in the province of Udine in Italy.
 This savage mountain pass hits a 23% of maximum gradient.